 Use soft night lights

-Install night lights to make it easier to move around at night.
+- Install night lights to make it easier to move around at night.
 But you should never sleep with a strong led lamp on.

 Do breathing exercises